 “How is this architecture related?” – you ask?
 Well, they keep selecting beautifully engineered and designed venues like the St. Johns Bridge for Andy and Xhav’s wedding!

-Look at those gothic, fluted arches in and among the lushes green Oregon hillside!
+Look at those gothic, fluted arches in and among the lushest green Oregon hillside!
 See how it perfectly draws the eye forward and out.
 Does it not remind you of the cathedrals of Europe?
-Tall, slender, and let me tell you, just as drafty?
+Okay, maybe that’s a stretch but they are tall, slender, and let me tell you, just as drafty without walls?
 I believe that is why they named one end, the place those photos are taken, Cathedral Park.
 It is enough to get this budding designer and wannabe architect misty eyed.

 So, to Andy and Xhav I say well done on the site selection and congrats!
 Many warm wishes to you today and for many years to come.
-Enjoy Japan!
+Enjoy your honeymoon in Japan!